 As you know, our mission goes beyond preserving the exterior of Capitol Hill’s iconic structures.
 The AOC also maintains many items inside the buildings – from member offices to committee rooms, we even conserve thousands of clocks throughout the Capitol campus.
 Recently we helped design the updated version of the legislative call system, which consists of the bells and buzzers you often hear throughout the buildings.
 Congress relies on the clocks to inform them of the day’s business, as the combination of lights and sounds signals the time for votes and other actions.
 AOC employees meticulously maintain these clocks to ensure the process of democracy can continue without interruption.

 Just as we preserve the buildings and items they hold, we must also preserve the knowledge of our workforce.
 The Training and Employee Development Branch has worked hard to expand professional development opportunities and facilitate ways for employees to share their knowledge across jurisdictions.
 As more veteran employees begin to retire, we have found ways to capture their institutional knowledge.
 The newly established Exchange of Critical Expertise and Learning (ExCEL) Program will ensure the next generation of AOC workers are fully equipped to continue our important work.

 I am so proud to lead the talented men and women of the AOC.
 Thank you for the invaluable contributions you make each day to support the mission entrusted to this agency by President Washington more than two centuries ago.

 Foundations & Perspectives Archives:

 . . .
 Volume 1

-Read the full Spring 2014 issue (pdf) of Foundations & Perspectives.
+The full Fall 2014 issue of Foundations & Perspectives will be available soon!